sluu99/csprog/solutions/01-solutions.md

 ## Lesson 1 Exercise solution

-The actual projects for these solutions can be found in the `code` folder.
+The projects for these solutions can be found in the `code` folder.

 ### Solution for 1.6.1 Christmas tree